8krisv/CNN-ACCELERATOR/README.md

 # DATAFLOW ARCHITECTURE

-The dataflow architecture of the accelerator is based in the dataflow BSM (broadcast, stay, migration) introduced by ihyuck Jo in the following paper https://ieeexplore.ieee.org/document/8374840.
+The dataflow architecture of the accelerator is based in the BSM (broadcast, stay, migration)  dataflow introduced by Jihyuck Jo which is Energy-Efficient because it reduces the number of redundant accesses to the off-chip memory.

 ![detailed_arq](https://user-images.githubusercontent.com/47645091/172915726-80be5ca7-0af3-4ce4-ba30-2a793b681a7f.png)